emarsden/dash-mpd-cli/README.md

   and HTTP proxies.
 Network bandwidth can be throttled.
 - Subtitles: preliminary download support for WebVTT, TTML and SMIL streams, as well as some support for the wvtt format.
-- The application can read cookies from the Firefox, Chromium, Chrome, and ChromeBeta browsers on Linux, Windows and MacOS, thanks to the [bench_scraper](https://crates.io/crates/bench_scraper) crate.
+- The application can read cookies from the Firefox, Chromium, Chrome, ChromeBeta, Safari and Edge browsers on Linux, Windows and MacOS, thanks to the [bench_scraper](https://crates.io/crates/bench_scraper) crate.
+See the `--cookies-from-browser` commandline argument.
+  Browsers that support multiple profiles will have all their profiles scraped for cookies.
 - XLink elements (only with actuate=onLoad semantics), including resolve-to-zero
 - All forms of segment index info: SegmentBase@indexRange, SegmentTimeline, SegmentTemplate@duration, SegmentTemplate@index, SegmentList.